 The island of Poveglia enjoys a spectacular location in the Venetian Lagoon, yet it has long been deserted and sold in May 2014 for just £400,000.
 Why?
-After being used as a quarantine island for victims of the plague in the late 1700s, a mental asylum was opened there in 1922, where it is said a doctor tortured and killed his patients before eventually ending his own life.
+After being used as a quarantine island for victims of the plague in the late 1700s, it became a mental asylum in 1922, where it is said a doctor tortured and killed his patients before eventually ending his own life.
 Following his death, the facility closed and the island has remained abandoned since.
-It’s no wonder the locals believe it’s haunted…
+It’s no wonder the locals believe it’s haunted!

-An artificial island in Mexico City was transformed into the stuff of nightmares by its previous owner, Julian Santana Barrera, who found a little girl drowned in the canal and hung her doll from a tree in memory.
+An artificial island in Mexico City was transformed into the stuff of nightmares by its previous owner, Jupan Santana Barrera, who found a little girl drowned in the canal and hung her doll from a tree in memory.
 Feeling haunted by her death, he continued to search for dolls and doll parts and hang them around the island to appease her restless spirit.
 Barrera drowned in 2001 - in the same canal as the little girl.
 Tourists can now visit the terrifying woodland and see the creepy remains of decapitated dolls and mutilated toys.

-Alcatraz Island, often known as ‘The Rock’, was once the site of the famous Alcatraz Penitentiary, most famous for being the world’s most secure prison and where Al Capone was incarcerated for more than four years.
-Fourteen escape attempts were made from Alcatraz, but none were successful, although the three prisoners involved in the most famous attempt were never caught.
-It is presumed they drowned in the bay.
+Alcatraz Island, often known as ‘The Rock’, was once the site of the Alcatraz Penitentiary, most famous for being the world’s most secure prison and where Al Capone was incarcerated for more than four years.
+Fourteen escape attempts were made from Alcatraz, but none were successful, although the three prisoners involved in the most famous attempt were never caught, presumed to have drowned in the bay.
 To this day, the restless spirits of its notorious criminals are said to haunt the empty cells - visit the island if you dare!

 Which of these spooky locations are you brave enough to visit?
 Tweet us @icelollyholiday and let us know!